arangodb/docs/3.9/appendix-glossary.md

 Starting the server with this flag set to `true` will activate the _extended_ naming convention, which tolerates names with special and UTF-8 characters.
-If the flag is set to false (the default value), the traditional naming convention is activated.
-In the traditional naming convention, the database name is a string consisting of only letters, digits and the `_` (underscore) and `-` (dash) characters.
+If the flag is set to `false` (the default value), the _traditional_ naming convention is activated.
+In the _traditional_ naming convention, the database name is a string consisting of only letters, digits and the `_` (underscore) and `-` (dash) characters.
 User-defined database names must always start with a letter.
-Database names are case-sensitive.
+The maximum length of a database name in the _traditional_ naming convention is 64 characters.
 In the extended naming convention, databases must not start with numeric digits `0-9` or `.`, and user-defined databases must not start with `_`(underscore).
 Utf8 characters are allowed as well as other ASCII characters that are not for control (those under the ASCII code 32).
 Also, for both conventions, names cannot contain `/` or `:`.